How Court Lighting Affects Your RX Lens Choice

 Challenges:

-Flicker from overhead LEDs
+- Flicker from overhead LEDs

-Blue light dominance
+- Blue light dominance

-Low contrast visibility on colored courts
+- Low contrast visibility on colored courts

-Ceiling glare that distracts during lobs and smashes
+- Ceiling glare that distracts during lobs and smashes

 Best RX Lens Options:

-Amber or copper tints to enhance contrast
+- Amber or copper tints to enhance contrast and ball tracking

-Clear lenses with anti-reflective coating
+- Clear lenses with anti-reflective coating to reduce glare

-Blue light filtering to reduce strain
+- Blue light filtering to reduce strain from artificial lighting

 🎯 Pro Tip: Many players underestimate the intensity of indoor glare—especially during evening play under artificial lights.
+Pairing AR-coated lenses with the right tint can drastically improve your reaction time.

 Top Pick:

-Clear RX lens with subtle blue-light filtering
+- Clear RX lens with subtle blue-light filtering

-Optional anti-reflective coating
+- Optional anti-reflective coating for maximum clarity

-Slim frame profile for minimal interference
+- Slim frame profile for minimal interference

-Ideal for high-ceiling gyms and low-contrast court zones
+- Ideal for high-ceiling gyms and low-contrast court zones

 Want the full breakdown on glare and AR coating?